-The Company also pays a pro-rata share of operating expenses and real estate taxes.
-The following variables were used to determine the right-of-use asset and the operating lease liabilities as of commencement date: Weighted average remaining lease term 1.25 years and Weighted average operating lease discount rate 3.92%.
+The Company also paid a pro-rata share of operating expenses and real estate taxes.
+For the Westport Lease, the following variables were used to determine the right-of-use asset and the operating lease liabilities as of commencement date: Weighted average remaining lease term 1.00 years and Weighted average operating lease discount rate 3.92%.

-On July 7, 2023 the Company signed a 5.5 year lease for 2,686 square feet of office space in Shelton, Connecticut.
-The initial base rent payments are zero for the first six months, \$2,910 per month for the next six months, and gradually increase to \$3,275 per month for the last twelve months.
-This lease commences in July 2023.
-The right-of-use asset and lease liability related to this lease will be recorded in July 2023.
+On July 7, 2023 the Company signed a 5.5 year lease for 2,686 square feet of office space in Shelton, Connecticut, (the "Shelton Lease".)
+The initial monthly base rent payments are zero for the first six months, \$2,910 for each of the next six months, and gradually increase to \$3,275 per month for the last twelve months.
+The lease commencement date was September 1, 2023.
+The Company also pays a pro-rata share of common area maintenance, real estate taxes, and insurances which are treated as non-lease components and recorded as variable facilities costs on a monthly basis.
+The Company has a one-time option to cancel the Shelton Lease after 36 months if it provides written notice before the end of month 30.
+An additional \$46,679 would be due at the end of month 36 if the Company exercises this option.
+This option is not reasonably certain to occur.